 The Salaria was, and still is, one of the most important roads built, and served to connect the towns in the central part of Italy.
 Still very much used today, this road, defined consular, like all major Roman roads, was constructed during the Roman Empire to open a direct way from Rome to the Adriatic Sea: a strategic choice to easily connect the capital with its eastern commercial and military fleet.

-It is not entirely clear which shape the Salaria had right outside of the city back in the days, but we know it crossed the city of Rieti, then the region of the Abruzzi and, eventually, reached the Adriatic coast.
+It is not entirely clear which shape the Salaria had right outside the city back in the days, but we know it crossed the city of Rieti, then the region of the Abruzzi, and, eventually, reached the Adriatic coast.

 Vespasianus and Titus were the Emperors who loved Cotilia the most.
-However, Cotilia was not the only spa location along the Salaria: Antrodoco, another thermal site, was often used by the Romans, too.
+However, Cotilia was not the only spa located along the Salaria: Antrodoco, another thermal site, was often used by the Romans, too.

-Today, traveling from Rome to the Adriatic is much quicker by train or by driving on the motorway, but the Salaria is still a pretty charming way to travel, if you’re into road trips.
-On a social, and sadly contemporary note, nowadays the Salaria, especially around cities and larger towns, is known for being populated with prostitutes.
-A fairly common scenario on Italian State Roads, sometimes even at daytime.
+Today, traveling from Rome to the Adriatic is much quicker by train or by driving on the freeway, but the Salaria is still a pretty charming way to travel if you’re into road trips.
+On a social, and sadly contemporary note, nowadays, the Salaria, especially around cities and larger towns, is known for being populated with prostitutes.
+This a fairly common scenario on Italian State Roads, sometimes even in daytime.

 Edited by Francesco Paladini